alexann514/Student_Managment_System/README.md

 ![udp 3](https://user-images.githubusercontent.com/117114402/235685464-b5246971-d623-4221-8844-f2f2cb44b73b.png)
 ![udp 4](https://user-images.githubusercontent.com/117114402/235685482-6c1c4760-d72f-4d46-b64b-b80faab6977c.png)

 The "cumulative_gpa_calculator" function is a simple math function that does the calculations for the users cumultative GPA.
+It uses a for loop to get how many semesters are needed and then another for loop to get how many classes they need for each semester.
+It then sorts the grade into a grade point system using an if statment.

 ![cgpac 1](https://user-images.githubusercontent.com/117114402/235686281-289fc4eb-4de4-4769-a3fa-11d26ccb32c7.png)
 ![cgpac 2](https://user-images.githubusercontent.com/117114402/235686376-a6c68da8-e7da-4397-913b-85e3e20f2b8c.png)